-SCHOOL HEALTH REHABILITATION SCIENCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUA TE COURSE CODE PTH_704 SEMESTER 7 th 7 th COURSE TITLE RESEARCH METH HODOLOGY IN H EALTH SCIENCES if credits are awarded for e.g. lectures, laboratory ex for the whole of the course T TEACHING ACTIVITIES r separate components of the course, kercises, etc. If the credits are awarded te, give the weekly teaching hours and the total credits CREDITS HOURS (ECTS) G I ECTURES 2 4 LABOR ATORY EXERSISE 1 Add rows if necessary.
-The teaching methods used are organisation of teaching and the described in detail at (d).
-COURSE TYPE general background, special background, specialised general knowledge, skills development Scientific Area General Infrastruc ture Course PREREQUISITE COURSES: - LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.u upatras.gr/mod ules/auth/openco ourses.php?fc=134
+SCHOOL HEALTH REHABILITATION SCIENCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUA UNDERGRADUATE COURSE CODE PTH_704 SEMESTER 7 th COURSE TITLE RESEARCH MET HODOLOGY IN H EALTH SCIENCES if credits are awarded for e.g. lectures, laboratory ex for the whole of the course T TEACHING ACTIVITIES r separate components of the course, exercises, etc. If the credits are awarded se, give the weekly teaching hours and the total credits G 1 LECTURES 2 4 LABOR ATORY EXERSISE 1 Add rows if necessary.
+The teaching methods used are organisation of teaching and the e described in detail at (d).
+COURSE TYPE general background, special background, specialised general knowledge, skills development Scientific Area General Infrastructure Course PREREQUISITE COURSES: - LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.upatras.gr/modules/auth/opencourses.php?fc=134

 The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.
-Consult Appendix A

-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B Guidelines for writing Learning Outcomes
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes